sdunlap-afit/py42/README.md

 # py42

-This is a simple Python module for running Monte Carlo simulations using `42`.
+This is a simple Python module for running simulations using `42`.
 This is intended to be used in a devcontainer. `42` will be cloned at `/42` within the container.

+This is a work-in-progress and is very much subject to change.
+For now, the only functional component in the Monte Carlo simulation script.
+Future additions will be based on need.